gaboesquivel/jscodequality/README.md

 ## Use object and collection helpers
 Eg. Lodash get and has methods

+## Security
+Prevent Cross Site Scripting and don't store sensitive data in the browser data stores
 ---
 Made with ♥ by Gabo Esquivel ([@gaboesquivel](https://gaboesquivel.com)) and [contributors](https://github.com/gaboesquivel/jscodequality)